worldcoin/open-iris/docs/source/index.rst

 #. **Scalable Matching**: Efficiently compare extracted features for large-scale uniqueness verification.
 #. **Result**: Receive the verification result with a confidence score, enabling secure and scalable authentication.

-At Worldcoin, we are utilizing iris recognition algorithm for verifying uniqueness in a challenging environment, involving billions of individuals.
-This entails a detailed exploration of our biometric pipeline, a system that confirms uniqueness through the encoding of iris texture into an iris code.
+The Worldcoin system utilizes iris recognition algorithm for verifying uniqueness in a challenging environment, involving billions of individuals.
+This entails a detailed exploration of the Worldcoin biometric pipeline, a system that confirms uniqueness through the encoding of iris texture into an iris code.

 More detailed pipeline overview can be found in our `blog post <https://worldcoin.org/blog/engineering/iris-recognition-inference-system>`_ dedicated to IRIS project.

+**Disclaimer**

+*The Iris Recognition Inference System (IRIS) is owned by the Worldcoin Foundation, the steward of the Worldcoin protocol.
+IRIS is not a product of, and neither IRIS nor the Worldcoin Foundation has any affiliation with, the American Academy of Ophthalmology or its Intelligent Research in Sight Registry*

 .. toctree::
    :hidden: